 There was a wonderful moment where they caught Laura Kuenssberg unawares outside the airport when she was still putting on her make-up having literally just got off a flight.
 I’d been incredibly nervous going into the whole thing but after that I began to relax a bit more as it was such a reassurance to see that sometimes even the professionals make mistakes!
 I have to admit that I haven’t listened back to my section of the episode as I remember hating and questioning everything that came out of my mouth as soon as I said it.
 I’m pretty sure trains got a mention.

 Fast forward to December 2018 and the Brexitcast was hitting the big time with a special Brexit edition of The One Show.
 The full ‘Brexit ABBA’ were on the famous red sofa to answer audience questions about Brexit and promote the podcast.
 My Brexitcast nail art made its TV debut, I expect to the bemusement of most viewers.
 I’m fully aware of just weird and niche my hobby is!
 As well as showing off the nails, I also got to ask another question, this time querying the viability of Labour’s position.

 At this point in the Brexit process, everybody was gearing up for the first Meaningful Vote on the 11 December.
-There was a lot of speculation as to whether Theresa May would actually bring her deal to Parliament at that point given that the numbers were firmly stacked against her.
-In the end, she did pull the vote.
-In response to the sudden cancellation, the leaders of the opposition parties signed a joint letter to accuse her of contempt of Parliament.
-Meanwhile, the Prime Minister was heading back to Brussels to try and wrangle more concessions out of the EU.
+There was a lot of speculation as to whether Theresa May would actually bring her deal to Parliament at that point given how the numbers were firmly stacked against her.
+In the end, she did pull the vote and headed back to Brussels to try and wrangle more concessions out of the EU.